williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 ### Ball Speed

-Firstly, I created distance travelled variables using Euclidean distance in 3D space and in the xy-plane.
+Firstly, I created a distance travelled variable using Euclidean distance.
 Dividing this distance by the time between measurements then gives ball speed.
 Following is an example calculation.

 | Quarter | Game Clock | X       | Y       | Z       |
 |:-------:|:----------:|:-------:|:-------:|:-------:|